bila9630/HKTE/README.md

 As freight fleets transition to heavy-duty electric trucks, they present a massive unexploited clean energy opportunity.
 A typical cross-border electric vehicle possesses a large battery capacity but only consumes a fraction of it on its standard physical route.

-HKTE visualizes and optimizes how logistics providers can turn this massive, mobile battery surplus into a dual-revenue stream by capturing regional utility pricing structures:
+GridFlow visualizes and optimizes how logistics providers can turn this massive, mobile battery surplus into a dual-revenue stream by capturing regional utility pricing structures:

 *   **Strategic Fleet Charging:** Trucks charge utilizing clean, affordable solar energy during the driver's mandatory rest windows at logistics parks in Guangdong.
 *   **Intelligent Demand Shaving:** Upon arrival in Hong Kong, our platform routes vehicles to dock at private warehouse microgrids during localized peak demand periods.